 Stunts/Powers: A player can buy Stunts and/or Powers with their Refresh Value and gain powerful abilities.
 A character cannot go below a Refresh of “1,” so a character starting with a 10 Refresh can only spend 9 points on Stunts and Powers.
 Players can earn more Refresh through advancement.
 Stunts only cost 1 point each and provide situational benefits, usually to skill rolls.
 Powers can cost more, but they provide a bigger “bang.”

 Stress Tracks: Player characters also have Stress Tracks and Consequences.
-Stress Tracks come in three flavors: Physical, Mental, and Social.
-They are used to represent damage in combat (which can be purely mental or social.)
+Stress Tracks come in two flavors: Physical, and Mental.
+They are used to represent damage in combat (which can be purely mental or physical.)
 They generally have between two to four boxes on each track, depending on skills, stunts, and powers.
-In Shadows Over New York, a character might have a Hunger track if they were playing a White Court Vampire.
+In Shadows Over New York, a character might have a Hunger track if they were playing a White Court Vampire, or a Soulfire Track (as per Paranet Papers) if gifted with Gods Holy Power to buff their spells.

 Consequences: To mitigate stress, you can take Consequences.
 These are aspects that can reduce your Stress.
 They come in four levels: Mild (-2 stress), Moderate (-4), Severe (-6), and Extreme (-8).
 The drawback to them is that anyone can “tag” a consequence for free one time after you take it, and the consequence can linger on your sheet for a long time.
 (Mild Consequences go away quickly, but Extreme Consequences actually rewrite one of your character’s aspects!)